-We imagine you are still itching for some concrete figures.
-Below you can find an overview of the average international shipping costs to various destinations around the world.
-This is based on moving belongings valued at $75,000, moving port-to-port.
+As we imagine you are still itching for some concrete figures.
+Below you can find an overview of the average moving overseas shipping costs to various destinations around the world.
+This is based on moving belongings for a 3-bedroom house, moving port-to-port.

 |New Zealand||$860 – $1,345|